chinapedia/wikipedia.abstract.en/Page/Gold.md

 Characteristics

-Au_atomic_wire.jpg Small_gold_nugget_5mm_dia_and_corresponding_foil_surface_of_half_sq_meter.jpg of about area. ]] Gold is the most malleable of all metals.
+of about area. ]] Gold is the most malleable of all metals.
 It can be drawn into a monoatomic wire, and then stretched about twice before it breaks.[6]
 Such nanowires distort via formation, reorientation and migration of dislocations and crystal twins without noticeable hardening.[7]
 A single gram of gold can be beaten into a sheet of 1 square meter, and an avoirdupois ounce into 300 square feet.
 Gold leaf can be beaten thin enough to become semi-transparent.
 The transmitted light appears greenish blue, because gold strongly reflects yellow and red.[8]
 Such semi-transparent sheets also strongly reflect infrared light, making them useful as infrared (radiant heat) shields in visors of heat-resistant suits, and in sun-visors for spacesuits.[9]
 Gold is a good conductor of heat and electricity.

 Gold has a density of 19.3 g/cm³, almost identical to that of tungsten at 19.25 g/cm³; as such, tungsten has been used in counterfeiting of gold bars, such as by plating a tungsten bar with gold,[10][11][12][13] or taking an existing gold bar, drilling holes, and replacing the removed gold with tungsten rods.[14]
 By comparison, the density of lead is 11.34 g/cm³, and that of the densest element, osmium, is .[15]

 Color

-Ag-Au-Cu-colours-english.svg–Au–Cu alloys]] Whereas most metals are gray or silvery white, gold is slightly reddish-yellow.[16]
+–Au–Cu alloys]] Whereas most metals are gray or silvery white, gold is slightly reddish-yellow.[16]
 This color is determined by the frequency of plasma oscillations among the metal's valence electrons, in the ultraviolet range for most metals but in the visible range for gold due to relativistic effects affecting the orbitals around gold atoms.[17][18]
 Similar effects impart a golden hue to metallic caesium.

 Common colored gold alloys include the distinctive eighteen-karat rose gold created by the addition of copper.
 Alloys containing palladium or nickel are also important in commercial jewelry as these produce white gold alloys.
 Fourteen-karat gold-copper alloy is nearly identical in color to certain bronze alloys, and both may be used to produce police and other badges.
 White gold alloys can be made with palladium or nickel.
 Fourteen- and eighteen-karat gold alloys with silver alone appear greenish-yellow and are referred to as green gold.
 Blue gold can be made by alloying with iron, and purple gold can be made by alloying with aluminium.
 Less commonly, addition of manganese, aluminium, indium and other elements can produce more unusual colors of gold for various applications.[19]